needle-mirror/com.unity.addressables/Documentation~/ProfilerModule.md

 Reference for the Addressables Profiler module.
 To open the Profiler, go to __Window__ > __Analysis__ > __Profiler__.

+>[!IMPORTANT]
+>The Addressables Profiler module doesn't include data about groups that use the [Content Directory schema](GroupSchemas).

 ## View

 To change what content is displayed, select the detail pane toolbar dropdown button **View**.